Granxn/tomato/README.md

 ## ⭐ Project Overview

-Tometo is a modern, full-stack productivity web app designed to help users focus and manage tasks effectively.
+Tomato is a modern, full-stack productivity web app designed to help users focus and manage tasks effectively.
 It combines the **Pomodoro Technique** with a persistent **Task Management** system, all wrapped in a clean, soft-themed, and responsive UI.

 This project is built using the **Next.js 14 App Router**, featuring server-side logic and client-side interactivity, with **Supabase** acting as the complete backend for authentication and database storage.